How one entrepreneur looks to raise autism awareness through paintbrushes

-LANSDOWNE, Pennsylvania (WPVI) -- According to statistics, approximately 1 in 54 children in the United States was diagnosed with autism in 2020.
+LANSDOWNE, Pennsylvania (WPVI) -- According to data collected in 2016, approximately 1 in 54 children in the United States was diagnosed with autism.

 In Lansdowne, Delaware County, entrepreneur Alexis Wood looks to raise awareness and join the fight in autism research, one paintbrush at a time.